|

 For Mi-Shell, though, the Shamanism in her blood is complemented by more conventional modern approaches to healing.

+She views herself as bringing three different approaches to teaching and healing: the tradition of Shamanism, conventional nursing skills and a Jungian approach to human well-being.
 "When you combine all three, you get the best of both worlds," she says.
 But how does this complementary package form itself?
 For Mi-Shell Jessen, it all began in Germany in the post-war period.
 While her roots are indigenous Siberian, she grew up in West Germany.

 Mi-Shell Jessen plays a drum while she walks through the forest near her home.
 She teaches drumming and makes her own traditional drums.